The Patriot Post® · The National Medal of Honor Heritage Center

 In the middle of the Heritage Center are the Heart of Valor featured recipients, Arthur MacArthur and Theodore Roosevelt.

 MacArthur and Roosevelt are the senior members of the only two father/son recipient pairs.
 MacArthur, who received his Medal for actions on Missionary Ridge in Chattanooga, is the father of World War II recipient Douglas MacArthur.
 Rough Rider Teddy Roosevelt’s son, Theodore Jr., was also a World War II recipient.

-Also featured in the center of the main gallery is George Lewis Gillespie Jr., who designed the current Medal of Honor in 1904.
+Also featured in the center of the main gallery is George Lewis Gillespie, who designed the current Medal of Honor in 1904.
 Gillespie was the grandson of my Tennessee Revolutionary War ancestor, Militia Col. George Gillespie, who fought with the Overmountain Men at Kings Mountain in October of 1780, a pivotal battle in which they defeated and killed Gen. Charles Cornwallis’s notoriously brutal subordinate, Major Patrick Ferguson.
-Gillespie Jr., though a native of Kingsport, Tennessee, was a U.S. Military Academy class of 1862 graduate who fought for the Union.
-In 1864, he was awarded the Medal of Honor for running important dispatches through enemy lines in the heat of battle.
+Gillespie Jr., though a native of Kingsport, Tennessee, was a U.S. Military Academy class of 1862 graduate (second in his class) who fought for the Union.
+In 1864, he was awarded the Medal of Honor for his actions at the Battle of Cold Harbor, running important dispatches through enemy lines in the heat of battle.
 Notably, Gillespie had siblings who fought for the Confederacy.

 All in all, the Heritage Center’s three exhibit galleries combine to form an outstanding educational resource as well as a fitting means for honoring the recipients of our nation’s highest military award.